silx-kit/vscode-h5web/CONTRIBUTING.md

 Code.

-Once you're able to install the new version and confirm that it works as expected, tag the latest commit and
-[publish a new release](https://github.com/silx-kit/vscode-h5web/releases/) on GitHub to advertise it.
+Once you're able to install the new version and confirm that it works as expected, push the tag created by the `pnpm pub` command, and [publish a new release](https://github.com/silx-kit/vscode-h5web/releases/) on GitHub to advertise it.